This document was compiled and is copyright (2001) by Robert J. Budzynski.

 your class is cloned, you must define in it a

-constructor, called create()
+constructor, called create().
+It

-, and can take any
+should return void, and can take any

 arguments you declare for it; in the function's body, you